armytag/langs/qathebo/grammar/derivation.md

 #### _-talo_

 This suffix denotes someone with an institutional relationship to the base noun.
+The result is a Group 1 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"land"</dd>